 3. C# Export to .XLSX File

-Remember: Don't forget to write extension with file name while importing or exporting.
+Remember: Don't forget to write the extension with the file name while importing or exporting.

 By default, new Excel files will be created in the bin>Debug folder of the project.
 If we want to create a new file in a custom path then we can use wb.SaveAs(@"E:\IronXL\NewXlsxFile.xlsx");.
 Read the tutorial here to learn more about how to export Excel files in .NET.